-I.2 Theory of Change
+1.2 Theory of Change

-The 2024 Western Cape Protected Areas Expansion Strategy (WC PAES) is guided by a theory of change which shows the outcomes required to meet the strategy's goals and vision.
+The 2025 Western Cape Protected Areas Expansion Strategy (WC PAES) is guided by a Theory of Change which shows the outcomes required to meet the strategy's goals and vision.

-PRINCIPLES VISION Conservation of nature for resilience and sustainability MISSION To expand, conserve, collaboratively and effectively manage, and equitably govern a system of protected areas in the Western Cape Province, that is representative of important biodiversity and ecosystem functions and services. otected area expansion ategy. ity. nfrastructure.
-IMPACT STATEMENTS Improve administrative implementation Improve management and maintenance of protected areas Adequately resource administration and management of protected area expansion rected an egy. y. rastructui GOAL STATEMENTS Efficiently expand the Western Cape Protected Area Estate through state and private land investment Ensure protected area values and ecological integrity are effectively managed and administered tummistration of pr es a long-term stri ivity and connectiv robust ecological ii ourcomes Private land investment in conservation secured State land identified for protected area expansion declared An effective and efficient declaration process Partner involvement optimised Adequate resources effectively and appropriately allocated • Protected area values and ecological integrity effectively managed and administered Area Expansion of the fation of the rity for the a rersity requirant te represent erpinned by ENABLERS Sustained Investment and Financing Private Landowner Participation Partnership Agreements Supporting Legislative Frameworl • Inter-departmental Cooperation capervature is the competent authoric Appropriate representation of biodiver Priority Biodiversity Areas incorporate Socio-economic development is under OBJECTIVE STATEMENT S To secure private land investment in the conservation of Priority Biodiversity Areas To declare state land identified for protected area expansion To administer and implement an effective declaration framework To establish and maintain collaborative partnerships To leverage funding To leverage sectoral cooperation To leverage partnerships To allocate adequate resources for protected area expansion To implement a standardised, cohesive Protected Area Expansion Framework Table The The The The The The The The The Th Caper Appro Priorit Socio- CROSS.
-CUTING THEMES CommunicationMainstreaming ASSUMPTIONS
+VISION Conservation of nature for resilience and sustainability MISSION To expand, conserve, collaboratively and effectively manage, and equitably govern a system of protected areas in the Western Cap Province, that is representative of important biodiversity and ecosystem functions and services.
+IMPACT STATEMENTS Improve administrative implementation Improve management and maintenance of protected areas Adequately resource administration and management of protected area expansion Partner and collaborate effectively Prioritise and implement protected area expansion GOAL Efficiently expand the Western Cape Protected Area Estate through state and private land investment are effectively managed and administered OUTCOMES Private land investment in conservation secured State land identified for protected area expansion declared An effective and efficient declaration process • Protected area values and ecological integrity effectively managed and administered Area Expansion of the fation of the ENABLERS • Sustained Investment and Financing• Private Landowner Participation • Inter-departmental Cooperation • Partnership Agreements • Supporting Legislative Framework OBJECTIVE STATEMENT S To secure private land investment in the conservation of Priority Biodiversity Areas To declare state land identified for protected area expansion To administer and implement an effective declaration framework To establish and maintain collaborative partnerships To leverage funding To leverage sectoral cooperation To leverage funding To leverage sectoral cooperation To leverage sectoral cooperation To allocate adequate resources for protected area expansion To implement a standardised, cohesive Protected Area Expansion Framework Partnerships are integral to Partnerships are secured.
+To implement protected area regulations for protected area values and integrity effectively managed To implement protected area regulations for protected area values and integral to Partnerships are secured.
+ROSS.
+JTING HEMES CommunicationMainstreaming assumptions